 We conclude this section with a discussion on the low sample complexity of our smoothness estimation sub-routine relative to the optimal regret rates.
-In order to achieve rate-optimality one is required to estimate the smoothness $\beta$ with precision of order $\frac{1}{\log T}$.
-Broadly speaking, our proposed estimation sub-routine $(i)$ collects $n$ independent samples from payoff functions that are Holder-smooth and self similar; $(ii)$ partitions the unit hypercube to hypercubes of side-length $h$; and $(iii)$ estimates the payoff functions in each hypercube using local polynomial regression.
+In order to achieve rate optimality one is required to estimate the smoothness $\beta$ with precision of order $\frac{1}{\log T}$.
+Broadly speaking, our proposed estimation sub-routine $(i)$ collects $n$ independent samples from payoff functions that are H\"{o}lder-smooth and self-similar; $(ii)$ partitions the unit hypercube into hypercubes of side-length $h$; and $(iii)$ estimates the payoff functions in each hypercube, using local polynomial regression.
 The resulting estimation bias is of order~$h^\beta$.
 However, using our proposed sub-routine, one may evaluate the estimation bias as $c h^\beta$ for some finite $c$.
 This results in an estimate of $\beta$ of the form $\frac{\log(c h^\beta)}{\log h} = \beta + \frac{c}{\log h}$.
 Hence, to achieve precision of order $\frac{1}{\log T}$, it suffices to have $h=T^{p}$ for some $p$.
-In order for the estimation sub-routine to perform well, one requires the estimation bias (which is of order $h^\beta$) and the estimation standard deviation (which is of order $\frac{1}{\sqrt{n h ^d}}$) to be balanced, that is, $n$ should be of order $T^q$ for some $q$.
+In order for the estimation sub-routine to perform well, one requires the estimation bias (which is of order $h^\beta$) and the estimation standard deviation (which is of order $\frac{1}{\sqrt{n h ^d}}$) to be balanced; that is, $n$ should be of order $T^q$ for some $q$.
 Finally, one may set $q$ to be arbitrarily small such that $n$ is not large relative to the optimal regret rate.